Goo Goo Dolls: You Should Be Happy, Miracle Pill, and Christmas album (2017–2021)

 On May 12, 2017, Goo Goo Dolls released a five-song EP entitled You Should Be Happy.
 In support of the EP, the band toured throughout the summer of 2017 on the "Long Way Home" tour with Phillip Phillips.
 With 2018 marking the 20th anniversary of Dizzy Up the Girl, the band embarked on a commemorative tour where they performed the album in its entirety.
 Also in 2018, the band released two live albums: The Audience is This Way in June, and The Audience is That Way in November.

 At the beginning of 2019, the Goo Goo Dolls announced that they were working on a twelfth studio album.
 On record store day (April 13, 2019), a vinyl box limited to 1000 copies under the name Topography was released.

-On August 24, 2020, the band announced its first Christmas album: It's Christmas All Over, which was released on October 30.
+On August 24, 2020, the band announced a Christmas album: It's Christmas All Over, which was released on October 30.
 Later that year, Rzeznik sat down with Atwood Magazine to discuss the band's 35th anniversary.

-In May 2021, the band announced that Rarities, a double compilation featuring rare and unheard songs spanning from 1995 to 2007, would be released on June 25, 2021.
+In May 2021, the band announced that Rarities, a double compilation featuring songs spanning from 1995 to 2007, would be released on June 25, 2021.